Klang War: Aftermath

 Despite winning the war, Tengku Kudin was viewed with suspicion by the royal family of Selangor.
-His Pahang allies also refused to return to Pahang because they wanted to collect tax as payment for their service, and their refusal to leave made the situation worse for Tengku Kudin.
-The leader of the Pahang forces was authorised to collect revenue in the provinces of Kuala Selangor and Klang, while J. G. Davidson and others who helped funded Tengku Kudin were given favourable concessions on mining land for ten years in Selangor.
-While the British through the new Governor Andrew Clarke was on Tengku Kudin's side, the post-war situation had weakened his position.
-Kudin remained the Viceroy of Selangor until 1878, but he had already left for Kedah by 1876, and later went on to live in Penang.
+His Pahangese allies also refused to return to Pahang because they wanted a share of tax revenue as "payment" for their service, and their refusal to withdraw complicated the situation.
+The commander of the Pahangese expeditionary forces was authorised to collect revenue in the provinces of Kuala Selangor and Klang, while J. G. Davidson and others who assisted Tengku Kudin were given favourable concessions on mining land for ten years in Selangor.
+While the British through the new governor Andrew Clarke backed Tengku Kudin, the post-war situation made his position untenable.
+Kudin remained the Viceroy of Selangor until 1878, but he had already returned to Kedah by 1876, and later went on to live in Penang.

 The war was significant enough that British subjects asked for compensation for their loss of capital invested in Klang.
-Also, traders from Malacca petitioned the British colonial authorities for their losses subjected from the war.
+Also, traders from Malacca petitioned the British colonial authorities for their losses incurred during the war.

 British Resident

 A significant development in this period is the beginning of direct British involvement in the affairs of the Malay states.
-The British were concerned about the disruption caused by the war to their trade and investments in the region, eventually siding with Tengku Kudin, in part because Mahdi and some of his followers had attacked shipping in the Straits of Malacca.
-Colonial Secretary James W. W. Birch voiced his support for Tengku Kudin and lent him a ship to blockade Kuala Selangor, and Governor Sir Harry Ord also encouraged Pahang to back Tengku Kudin with fighters.
-Previously the British had a policy of non-intervention even though they had at times become engaged in local disputes.
-This war and other conflicts such as the Larut War in Perak led to the official abandonment of this policy in September 1873 by the Earl of Kimberley, Secretary of State for the Colonies, and set into motion the beginning of British administration in the Malay States.
+The British were concerned about the disruption caused by the war to their trade and investments in the region, eventually siding with Tengku Kudin, in part because Raja Mahdi and some of his followers had attacked shipping in the Strait of Malacca.
+Colonial Secretary James W. W. Birch voiced his support for Tengku Kudin and lent him a ship to blockade Kuala Selangor, and Governor Harry Ord also encouraged Pahang to back Tengku Kudin with fighters.
+Previously the British had a policy of non-intervention even if they had at times become engaged in local disputes.
+This war and in particular the Larut War in Perak led to the official abandonment of this policy in September 1873 by the Earl of Kimberley, Secretary of State for the Colonies, and set into motion the beginning of British administration in the Malay States.

 In October 1875, Sultan Abdul Samad sent a letter to Andrew Clarke requesting that Selangor become a British protectorate.
 James Guthrie Davidson, a lawyer from Singapore, was soon appointed as the first British Resident of Selangor.
 This came after the signing of the 1874 Pangkor Agreement with the Sultan of Perak that marked the beginning of a period of indirect rule of the Malay states by the British Residents serving as advisers to the sultans.